lunarphp/stripe/README.md

 ### Publish the views (optional)

-GetCandy Stripe comes with some helper components for you to use on your checkout, if you intend to edit the views they provide, you can publish them.
+Lunar Stripe comes with some helper components for you to use on your checkout, if you intend to edit the views they provide, you can publish them.

 ```sh
 php artisan vendor:publish --tag=getcandy.stripe.components